 Some Tips to Reduce the Manaslu Circuit Trek Cost

-- Buy the snacks while you are in Kathmandu as it cost higher if you buy during the trek.
+- Buy the snacks while in Kathmandu, as they cost higher if you buy them during the trek.

-- Bring your own water bottle and water purification tablets.
+- Bring your water bottle and water purification tablets.

-- Try eating Dal-Bhat while on the trail since it is cheap and also very healthy.
+- Try eating Dal-Bhat on the trail since it is cheap and healthy.

-- It is not possible to take a bath every day while trekking so it is a good idea to bring along some wet wipes to wipe your body with.
+- Taking a bath every day while trekking is impossible, so it is good to bring some wet wipes to wipe your body with.

-- Bring along a solar battery charger or a portable power bank and extra batteries for your camera.
+- Bring a solar battery charger, a portable power bank, and extra batteries for your camera.